 Drug Identification Number (DIN)

-For products that do not meet the definition of a ‘new drug’ however the substance for use as a drug has already been sold in Canada over a sufficient time period and quantity to establish its safety and effectiveness.
+Review and application filing for Drug Identification Number for products in Canada that do not meet the definition of a ‘new drug’.
+However if the substance for use as a drug has already been available for sale over a sufficient time period and quantity to establish its safety and effectiveness.

 Therapeutic Product Directorate (TPD)

 The Therapeutic Product Directorate in Canada is part of the DIN application.
 An acceptable label design is required to show the TPD that the product is not going to be marketed in a manner that is false, misleading or deceptive or is likely to create an erroneous impression regarding its character, efficacy, quantity, composition or safety.